 - b.
-If e-mail address or mobile number of the Member is registered against Folio No. / DPID Client ID, then on the home page of https:// evoting.kfintech.com/ the Member may click "Forgot Password" and enter Folio No. or DPID Client ID and PAN to generate a password. - c.
+If e-mail address or mobile number of the Member is registered against Folio No. / DPID Client ID, then on the home page of https:// evoting.kfintech.com the Member may click "Forgot Password" and enter Folio No. or DPID Client ID and PAN to generate a password. - c.
 Any person holding shares in physical form and institutional shareholders, who acquire shares of the Company or becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date, may obtain the login ID and password by sending a request at evoting@Kfintech.com.
 However, if he/she is already registered with KFintech for remote e-Voting then he/she can use his/her existing User ID and password for casting the vote. - d.
-Member may call KFin's Toll free number 1800 309 4001. - v.
-The remote e-voting will not be allowed beyond the aforesaid date and time and the e-voting module shall be disabled by KFin Technologies Limited upon expiry of aforesaid period. - vi.
-Details of persons to be contacted for issues relating to e-voting: Mr. Premkumar Maruturi , Manager Corporate Registry, KFin Technologies Limited, Unit: Mahindra EPC Irrigation Limited, Selenium Tower B, Plot 31-32, Gachibowli, Financial District, Nanakramguda, Hyderabad 500032.
+Members may call KFin's Toll free number 1800 309 4001. - v.
+The remote e-voting will not be allowed beyond the aforesaid date and time, and the e-voting module shall be disabled by KFin Technologies Limited upon expiry of aforesaid period. - vi.
+Details of persons to be contacted for issues relating to e-voting: Mr. Premkumar Maruturi, Manager -Corporate Registry, KFin Technologies Limited, Unit: Mahindra EPC Irrigation Limited, Selenium Tower B, Plot 31-32, Gachibowli, Financial District, Nanakramguda, Hyderabad - 500032.
 Contact No. 040-6716 1500/1509 Toll Free No.: 1800 309 4001, E-mail: premkumar.maruturi@kfintech.com - vii.
-Procedure for Login for E-voting and Attending AGM through VC/OAVM for Individual Shareholders holding securities in Demat mode.
+The details of the process and manner for remote e-Voting and e-AGM are explained herein below: